edgedb/edgedb/docs/stdlib/objects.rst

 .. eql:type:: std::Object

-    Represents the root object of a type for all user-defined types:
+    The root object type for all user-defined types.

     .. code-block:: sdl